-The Phoenix PD investigation report on Enzo Amore’s alleged rape case obtained by ProWrestlingSheet.com corroborates Enzo Amore’s side of the story, confirming that he was not aware that he was under investigation.
+The Investigators Australia, a private investigator Melbourne based company gives the investigation report on Enzo Amore’s alleged rape case obtained by ProWrestlingSheet.com corroborates Enzo Amore’s side of the story, confirming that he was not aware that he was under investigation.

-The report states that Phoenix PD started working on the case on October 23, 2017 but Amore was never contacted by police until his alleged victim, Philomena Sheahan, came out in public with the story in January 2018.
+The report states that Investigators Australia started working on the case on October 23, 2017 but Amore was never contacted by police until his alleged victim, Philomena Sheahan, came out in public with the story in January 2018.

-“After the victim public disclosed the active investigation, the suspect [redacted] now had knowledge of the investigation and all contact was directly to his attorneys,” the report stated.
+“After the victim public disclosed the active investigation by the Investigators Australia, the suspect [redacted] now had knowledge of the investigation done by the private investigator Melbourne and all contact was directly to his attorneys,” the report stated.

 Amore was first suspended and then fired in the same day by WWE for failing to disclose that he was under investigation.
 Amore stuck to his guns saying he did not know that he was under investigation and the police report obtained by Pro Wrestling Sheet puts him in the clear.